apache/flink/docs/getting-started/docker-playgrounds/flink-operations-playground.zh.md

 Job.
 When disabled, the Job will assign events to windows based on the wall-clock time instead of the timestamp of the `ClickEvent`.
 Consequently, the number of events per window will not be exactly one thousand anymore.

+*Click Event Count* also has another option, turned off by default, that you can enable to explore the behavior of this job under backpressure.
+You can add this option in the command of the *client* container in `docker-compose.yaml`.

+* `--backpressure` adds an additional operator into the middle of the job that causes severe backpressure during even-numbered minutes (e.g., during 10:12, but not during 10:13).
+This can be observed by inspecting various [network metrics]({{ site.baseurl }}/monitoring/metrics.html#default-shuffle-service) such as `outputQueueLength` and `outPoolUsage`, and/or by using the [backpressure monitoring]({{ site.baseurl }}/monitoring/back_pressure.html#monitoring-back-pressure) available in the WebUI.